timheuer/alexa-skills-dotnet/README.md

 ## Play an audio file

-If your skill is registered as an audio player, you can send directives (instructions to play, enqueue, or stop and audio stream).
+If your skill is registered as an audio player, you can send directives (instructions to play, enqueue, or stop an audio stream).

 ```csharp
 // create the speech response - you most likely will still have this